withcatai/node-llama-cpp/docs/cli/pull.md

 - **HTTP:** `https://`, `http://`
 - **Hugging Face:** `hf:<user>/<model>/<file-path>#<branch>` (`#<branch>` is optional)

+Learn more about using model URIs in the [Downloading Models guide](../guide/downloading-models.md#model-uris).

 > To programmatically download a model file in your code, use [`createModelDownloader()`](../api/functions/createModelDownloader.md)

 ## Usage